-Lasting Power of Attorney Solicitors near me
+What types of Lasting Power of Attorney are there?

 A Lasting Power of Attorney (LPA) is a way of giving someone you trust the legal authority to make decisions on your behalf, either if you lack mental capacity at some time in the future or if you require a bit of assistance with your finances.
 When you make an LPA, you are known as the Donor.